troy-west/kstream-examples/README.md

 lein test
 ```

-Or run the `troy-west.kstream.test` namespace within a REPL
+Or run the `troy-west.kstream.examples` test namespace within a REPL

+We'll add examples to this library over time, you're welcome to contribute!

 ## License